 For this Tuesday's tutorial, I've decided to demonstrate how to crochet a modified version of the Horizontal Chevron Stitch.
 It uses only single crochet and a modified version of Front Post Treble Crochet.
 It's modified in the sense that there is no gap in the back where a stitch is usually skipped when working post stitches.
 That modification makes it great for use with garments and even blankets when you aren't wanting gaps in your fabric.
-The video is on the YouTube Channel, as well as below.
-If you prefer a pdf, you're in luck!
-I have a free printable pdf on the website at this link.
+There is a video tutorial below the written directions, as well.
 If you'd like to pin it, here's an image for you to pin :)

 Have you ever used a Furl's hook??
 I just got my first ones earlier this year and all I can say is "WOW!"
 I love it!
 They have a lovely weight to them and I love how the tip is not too blunt.
 I feel like it even shaved a bit of time off of a baby afghan I made a couple months ago.
 If you ever feel like trying one, please consider using my affiliate links below.

 Difficulty level: Easy-ish